-Cameras Each residence hall lobby contains a camera monitored by Security Services.
+Cameras Many residence hall areas contain security cameras.
+These are monitored by Campus Security.
 Do not tamper with the cameras.

 Elevators Tampering with elevators is not permitted.
 This includes, but is not limited to, any action that may damage the proper functioning of the elevator.